10228586-kkvc/KoikatsuModdingTools/README.md

 ## How to use it
 1. Download [Unity 5.6.2](https://unity3d.com/get-unity/download/archive) which is the version that Koikatsu uses.
-2. Download the repository by clicking the green "Clone or download" button on Github, up in the top right.
+2. Download the repository by cloning it or by downloading it as a .zip file (the cloning controls are in the top right corner).
 3. Open the project in Unity.
 4. Try the example projects.